On this page

 Merchant rewards programs typically consist of several key components:

-1. Membership or Loyalty Card: Sometimes, customers may receive a membership card in the form of a plastic card or a card created in the digital space, which they can use to track the accumulation of points and access additional bonuses for easy redemption.
+- Membership or loyalty card: Sometimes, customers may receive a membership card in the form of a plastic card or a card created in the digital space, which they can use to track the accumulation of points and access additional bonuses for easy redemption.

-2. Tiered Reward Levels: The variations in the number of memberships could be because some offer the options of the number of times or amount spent by a certain customer, and the more a customer spends; he gets to the next level to enjoy more privileges.
+- Tiered reward levels: The variations in the number of memberships could be because some offer the options of the number of times or amount spent by a certain customer, and the more a customer spends; he gets to the next level to enjoy more privileges.

-3. Special Promotions and Offers: Special promotions or bonus points or lucky bouts are provided by the merchants to encourage purchases or to respond to particular trends, giving people a feeling of fun and a distinct segment kind of affair.
+- Special promotions and offers: Special promotions or bonus points or lucky bouts are provided by the merchants to encourage purchases or to respond to particular trends, giving people a feeling of fun and a distinct segment kind of affair.

-4. Personalized Offers: A few examples of applying customer data include: increasing the relevance of the offers or rewards aimed directly at the customer by referencing a particular trip and the preferences shown by this customer during the previous trip.
+- Personalized offers: A few examples of applying customer data include: increasing the relevance of the offers or rewards aimed directly at the customer by referencing a particular trip and the preferences shown by this customer during the previous trip.

-5. Mobile App or Online Portal: Most of them provide their customers with account login information where they apply point tracking for its convenience in addition to rewards and other contents.
+- Mobile app or online portal: Most of them provide their customers with account login information where they apply point tracking for its convenience in addition to rewards and other content.

-6. Communication Channels: Finally, merchants regularly inform the customers about the rewards they have or new offers available and this is done through emails, SMS or notifications within the application where necessary so as to keep the customer engaged.
+- Communication channels: Finally, merchants regularly inform the customers about the rewards they have or new offers available, and this is done through emails, SMS, or notifications within the application where necessary so as to keep the customer engaged.

-7. Customer Support: A separate customer support mechanism makes it possible for customers to contact the company for clarification on anything regarding the rewards program or to even report any issue they may come across with while using the program.
+- Customer support: A separate customer support mechanism makes it possible for customers to contact the company for clarification on anything regarding the rewards program or to even report any issue they may come across while using the program.

-8. Feedback Mechanism: Sometimes, even merchants require customers to give their feedback on the rewards program that is likely to be modified to rectify areas perceived as lacking by the customers, further showing that the program is progressive.
+- Feedback mechanism: Sometimes, even merchants require customers to give their feedback on the rewards program that is likely to be modified to rectify areas perceived as lacking by the customers, further showing that the program is progressive.

 Benefits of merchant rewards programs